b2gdev/b2g-updater/README.md

 ### Limitations

 * Any update version that is greater than the current build ID will be downloaded without explicitly being checked for compatibility
+* No support to automatically check for updates